Data-ARENA-Space/data-nadhi-documentation/docs/architecture/index.md

 ## 📦 Core Components

 ### 🧩 Data Nadhi SDK
-- Implemented as **language-specific SDKs**, one per repository.
+- Built as **language-specific SDKs** - each language gets its own repo.
-- Responsible for capturing logs and sending them securely to the Data Nadhi Server.
+- Captures logs from your app and sends them securely to the Data Nadhi Server.
-- Requires:
+- You'll need:
-  - **API Key** for authentication.
+  - **API Key** for authentication
-  - **Log Config** to define which logs go to stdout and which flow to the server.
+  - **Log Config** to decide which logs go to stdout and which go to the server
-- On failure, the SDK logs the error (if enabled) after receiving a failure response from the server.
+- If something fails, the SDK logs the error (if you have that enabled) after getting a failure response from the server.
 - **Available SDKs:**
   - 🐍 [Python SDK](https://github.com/Data-ARENA-Space/data-nadhi-sdk/)
 - 📘 [Detailed SDK Architecture →](/docs/architecture/sdk)